isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

     * Gene Mutation Status (creating a cohort based on the presence of a mutation (of various types) in a gene)

-Projects & Studies Tab
+Programs & Projects Tab
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^
+    * User Program
     * User Project
-    * User Study

 Save As New Cohort Button
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Push this button if you wish to save the cohort based on the filters you have set.
 You will be asked for a cohort name and the selected filters will be displayed.
 Enter the name (any text) and push the "Create Cohort" button.

+**NOTE:** When working with multiple programs you will see a yellow notification box stating, "Your cohort contains samples from multiple programs.
+Please note that filters will only apply to samples from the program indicated by the tab they were chosen on - they will not apply to samples from other programs in this cohort."

 Selected Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

-This is where selected filters are shown so there is an easy way to see what filters have been selected.
+This is where selected filters are shown for each program so there is an easy way to see what filters have been selected.
+You have to tooggle between program tabs to see the filters selected for each program.

-If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters.
+If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters for that program.
 Also, if you have not saved the cohort yet, selecting an X beside a single filter will remove that filter.
 If you have saved the cohort, the X is not present as this function is disabled in saved cohorts (to add back to an existing cohort, you can use set operations - see below).

 Details Panel
 ^^^^^^^^^^^^^

-This panel shows the Total Number of Samples and Total Number of Participants in a cohort that is actively being created.
+This panel shows the Total Number of Samples and Total Number of Cases in a cohort that is actively being created with the filters that have been selected.
 If there is a small "timer" icon, the calculation is taking place - the results should appear soon.

 Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^